Posted by Janice De Silva

 Alzheimer’s patients lose their ability to have interactive conversations with others and eventually stop speaking completely.
 However, music therapy has been very successful at getting through to patients where no other therapy has.

 It appears that musical memories long outlast other kinds of memories and so, When hearing familiar music, patients often visibly “light up” and sing along.
-Caretakers and family members have reported that for patients, music therapy is the best part of the day.
+Caretakers and family members have reported that for their patients, music therapy "is the best part of the day".

 However, music therapy does more than help patients remember.
 It helps relieve depression, anxiety, and agitation while improving brain function and overall quality of life.

-So, don’t you think it’s time you let music, with its power to heal; influence your life?
+So, don’t you think it’s time you let the music, with its power; influence your life?
 Start listening to music if you don’t already or better yet, learn the musical instrument that you never did but always wished you had.

-Make it a conscious thought to have music in your day and watch it heal, motivate and strengthen you.
+Make it a conscious thought to have music in your day and watch it heal, motivate, and strengthen you.
+Then leave a comment below and tell me your experience.

 Extra Reading